apalis-dev/apalis-amqp/README.md

 ## Overview

 `apalis-amqp` is a Rust crate that provides utilities for integrating `apalis` with AMQP message queuing systems.
-It includes an `AmqpBackend` implementation for use with the pushing and popping messages, as well as a `MessageQueue<M>` implementation for consuming messages from an AMQP queue.
+It includes an `AmqpBackend` implementation for use with the pushing and popping messages.

 ## Features